alteracctive/emotion-gesture-tracker/README.md

 To stop the program, press **'q'** on both of the OpenCV windows that appear.

+## Features

+* **Real-time Detection:** Tracks hands and facial expressions via webcam.
+* **Gesture Priority:** Prioritizes specific hand gestures over facial expressions.
+* **Separate Display:** Shows a corresponding image (if available) or text placeholder in a second window.
+* **Toggle Drawing:** Click the "Drawing ON/OFF" button in the tracker window to hide/show hand landmarks and face/mouth boxes.
+* **Toggle Text:** Click the "Text ON/OFF" button to hide/show the detected emotion text on the tracker window (hidden by default).

 ## Detected Emotions & Gestures

 The tracker will prioritize hand gestures over facial emotions.
 If no gesture is detected, it will fall back to one of the facial emotions.